CHEM-E7130, Process Modeling, 5 Cr

 · Based on lectures, exercises, and hand-outs.
 Additional distributed supporting material (in MyCourses) could be included but only if informed separately.
 Pre-exam material is included also in the final exam.

 · There will be theory and (small) calculation questions.
-Tools which are used on the course (Excel and Matlab) may be needed in the remote exam, but not extensively.
+Pocket calculators allowed, but no other material or tools.
 Typically questions are related to short explanation of terminology, formulation of a model, and explanation of brief computer program performance

 · Idea is not to memorize details, but to understand and apply.